iamkevinxavier/AASD4015_Final_Projects_7/README.md

-# Semantic Segmentation Using HRNet: A Pre-Trained Model Approach 🧠💻
+# Semantic Segmentation Using HRNet 🧠💻

 ## Abstract 📝

-Semantic segmentation, a fundamental challenge in computer vision, seeks to partition an image into coherent segments and categorize them.
-This report investigates the adaptation of **HRNet**, an avant-garde model for semantic segmentation. 🖼🔍
+This repository explores the application of HRNet, an advanced model for semantic segmentation in computer vision.
+The main objective is to partition images into coherent segments and classify them accordingly. 🖼🔍

-> **Note**: Check out our [GitHub Pages website](https://[username].github.io/[repository-name]) showcasing the project!
-Additionally, the repository contains a collection of 500 books related to the subject. 📚
+> **Note**: You can visit our [GitHub Pages website](https://[username].github.io/[repository-name]) to explore the project.
+The repository also contains a collection of 500 books related to this subject. 📚

 ## Table of Contents 📑
 1. [Introduction](#introduction)